 Failing the CIA exam can be one of the most frustrating experience.
 You spent hours preparing for the exam and now you are back to zero.
-Why did it happen, and more importantly, how can you avoid another retake?

 Comparing the numerous successful and not-so-successful stories of CPA, CMA and CIA exams for the last 4 years, I conclude that there are 3 typical reasons why people fail to pass these professional exams.